10 best pelvic floor trainers to improve function and strength in 2025

 Reasons to avoid

-Another excellent buy from Lovehoney, this set of six weighted kegel balls features six impressive weight classes to choose from.
-Developed by expert Tracey Cox, the idea is to gradually move up to a heavier kegel ball to help with your muscle strength.
+Another excellent buy from Lovehoney, this set of six weighted Kegel balls features six impressive weight classes to choose from.
+Developed by expert Tracey Cox, the idea is to gradually move up to a heavier Kegel ball to help with your muscle strength.
 You should be able to squeeze comfortably around the ball and then release it.

 Don't worry if you can't hold the heavier ball inside yourself to begin with.
 This just means that your pelvic floor muscles aren't strong enough right now, so go at a pace that suits you, and don't rush to move to a heavier pick too quickly.

 "It's advice I give all the time.
-If you want to have great sex and longer-lasting pelvic health, keep your genital fit and toned," says Tracey Cox, an international sex, relationship, and body confidence expert, and creator of the set.
+If you want to have great sex and longer-lasting pelvic health, keep your genital fit and toned," says Cox, an international sex, relationship, and body confidence expert, and creator of the set.
 Her philosophy, that great sex takes work and self-focus, is built within this set as it aims to help anyone with a range of pelvic floor issues.

 Testing the best pelvic floor trainers